Milan | The elusive Ugo La Pietra

 Milan | The elusive Ugo La Pietra at the Triennale Design Museum

 The retrospective “Ugo La Pietra.
-Disequilibrating design”, focused on the work of Ugo La Pietra from 1960s to present day, takes place at the Triennale of Milan from 26 November 2014 to 15 February 2015.
+Disequilibrating design”, focused on the work of Ugo La Pietra from the 1960s to the present day, takes place at the Triennale of Milan from 26 November 2014 to 15 February 2015.

 “This exhibition is part of a program by our museum aimed to reassess the free spirits, the mavericks, the under-grounders, the godforsaken innovators…” says Silvana Annicchiarico, director of the Triennale Design Museum.

-The exhibition, organized in thematic sections, is a surprising journey: from the early research on the spatial perception to “living the city”, where the “situationist” experiments made in Milan during the seventies are featured; from “disequilibrating interiors”, displaying “deconstructivist furniture” that subverts the domestic space usage conventions, to “Reverse shot: experimenting underground itineraries”.
-Here, what is perhaps the most renown work by La Pietra, his research focused on the reassessment of craft production, is shown in a large room where different sets of objects are sorted by their geographical origin.
+The exhibition, organized in thematic sections, is a surprising journey: from the early research on spatial perception to “living the city”, where the “situationist” experiments made in Milan during the seventies are featured; from “disequilibrating interiors”, displaying “deconstructivist furniture” that subverts the domestic space usage conventions, to “Reverse shot: experimenting underground itineraries”.
+Here, what is perhaps the most renowned work by La Pietra, his research focused on the reassessment of craft production, is shown in a large room where different sets of objects are sorted by their geographical origin.

-Such pioneering intuition, that will then evolve in the so-called “territorial design”, somehow anticipates decades earlier the present-day steady development of small-scale manufacturing as a viable alternative to mass production in many fields of design and creativity.
+Such pioneering intuition, which will then evolve in the so-called “territorial design”, somehow anticipates decades earlier the present-day steady development of small-scale manufacturing as a viable alternative to mass production in many fields of design and creativity.

 Photos by Federica Lusiardi, Inexhibit

-copyright Inexhibit 2023 - ISSN: 2283-5474
+copyright Inexhibit 2024 - ISSN: 2283-5474